 Hosho Peter Coyote

 Obviously, a teacher would be a good idea for me or for anyone who wants to learn something practical and concrete.
-As far as computers go, you may not care too much about their personality or their ethics.
-You simply need to know something, and if you are studying cooking or studying music, you are we tend to think of subjects like this differently than a spiritual teacher.
+As far as computers go, you may not care too much about a computer teacher’s personality or their ethics.
+You simply need to know something, and if you are studying cooking or studying music, we tend to think of these subjects differently than what a spiritual teacher offers.
 But should we?

 I want to talk about it a little because I’ve seen many relationships go off the rails.
 I’ve seen a lot of communities go off the rails because of the malfeasance of teachers.

-First and foremost is to have an idea of what it is that you want.
-Some people want to stop suffering.
+First and foremost is to have an idea of what it is that you want as a practitioner.
+Here are some examples: Some people want to stop suffering.
 Some people want a life of unending bliss and joy.
 Some people want to learn how to get out of their own way, not badger themselves with second-guessing-- shoulda-woulda-coulda kind of concerns.
-Some people have read about various esoteric religions and they have all sorts of ideas about what wisdom should look like., and so they want to learn that.
-But if they’ve already judged themselves as wanting/needing some wisdom, should we be to quick to decide that we’ll know what it looks like when we see it?
-Maybe we will and maybe we won’t.
+Some people have read about various esoteric religions and they have all sorts of ideas about what wisdom should look like, and so they want to learn that.
+Some people have already judged themselves as wanting/needing some wisdom.
+How will we’ll know what it looks like when we see it?
+Maybe we will or maybe we won’t.

-It is not the same as saying you “consent” or “agree” to everything but that you “acknowledge” that everything that exists depends on prior circumstances or it would not be here, and that those connection are vast, and subtle, and much deeper than “like” and “dislike.”
+It is not the same as saying you “consent” or “agree” to everything but that you “acknowledge” that everything that exists depends on prior circumstances or it would not be here, and that those connections are vast and subtle, and much deeper than “like” and “dislike.”

 But then the mind itself is very tricky, and as soon as an idea or a perception arrives, we begin comparing it to other things that we’ve known or experienced.
-We decide if we like it, don’t like it or are neutral.
-And as soon as we start doing that, we lose the actual flavor and taste of a unique, unrepeateable event.
+We decide if we like it, don’t like it, or are neutral about it.
+And as soon as we start doing that, we lose the actual flavor and taste of a unique, unrepeatable event.
 Every tree is different.
-If you have a category in your mind about “tree”, trunk, branches, leaves… You may even break it down into species.
+If you have a category in your mind about “tree”, trunk, branches, leaves, you may always be observing a tree you’ve “seen” before.
+You may even break “tree” down into species.
 Monterey cypress, maple, Japanese maple.
 At a certain point, an efficiency takes over.
-We can “process” much more information if we regard it superficially and encyclopedically, but the cost of that efficiency is losing what is actually in front of you.
-If we are not careful, life becomes something like moving through a very complicated museum.
+We can “process” much more information if we regard it superficially and encyclopedically.
+But the cost of that efficiency is to lose what is actually in front of you.
+If we are not careful, our life becomes something like moving through a very complicated museum.
 Lots and lots of displays, lots of things to see, but at a certain point, it will become known, the novelties will no longer be fresh and new.
-We’ll struggle with boredom or depression, or being lying about what we see to make ourselves more interested in it.
+We’ll struggle with boredom or depression, or lying to ourselves about what we see, in order to make ourselves be more interested.

-When you really get down to it, Most spiritual practice involves training the mind and learning to drop below your personality, or step outside and alongside your personality, so that you are not filtering reality through your personality.
+When you really get down to it, most spiritual practice involves training the mind and learning to drop below your personality, or step outside and alongside your personality, so that you are not filtering reality through your personality.
 What you like and what you don’t like.
 Because that is always going to be less than “all of it”.
 And “all of it” is indescribable.
-An early Zen monk, challenged by his teacher to express his wisdom, said, “If I open my mouth, I lie.
+An early Zen monk, challenged by their teacher to express their wisdom, said, “If I open my mouth, I lie.
 If I do not speak, I’m a coward.”
-That’s why, at a certain point, we want to try and use language that “points” or indicates wisdom as best we can, humble before the fact that the actual truth is ineffable and inexpressible.
-We want direct experience.
+That’s why, at a certain point, we want to try and use language that “points” or indicates wisdom as best we can, with humility before the fact that the actual truth is ineffable and inexpressible.
+We want direct experience instead.

-This is where practice is required because the mind is tricky, and it seizes language, like nets, which bind us to the diminished perspectivers of words It generates delusions generates ideas, concepts, preferences.
-And we learned to perceive through language before we were old enough to discriminate.
+This is where practice is required.
+Because the mind is tricky and it seizes language, just as nets bind us, it binds us to the diminished perspectives of words, and it generates delusions generates ideas, concepts, preferences.
+We learned to perceive through language before we were old enough to discriminate.
 That every single person who spoke to us as an infant was describing reality by telling us what we were seeing.
 “Cute, puffy little cheeks.”
 “Oh, what a lovely baby”.
 “Oh, come to daddy, come to mommy.
 Here’s your toy.”
 We can’t see it any other way because we have nothing have nothing to compare to.
 Consequently, little by little by little we accept this description of reality, and then reach a point where we forget that it is a description.

 The cost of that is that it takes us out of the fluid moment and the moment-by-moment expression of things and places us on a path where everything has been seen before in some way or another.

-What most spiritual practice is about is learning to drop below or step aside from that temporarilyl.
+What most spiritual practice is about is learning to drop below or step aside from that ego-attachment, even temporarily.
 Learning how to step outside the ego.
-Learning to focus and train it (particularly in sesshins---extended periods of meditation) and sometimes it gives up for a little while.
+Learning to focus and train it (particularly in sesshins---extended periods of meditation) and sometimes the ego gives up for a little while.
 But even if it doesn’t, you are training yourself to stay in the present moment.

-And here is one of the problems: to the degree that you think you are deficient, and not an individuated, unrepeatable experience generated by that which produced hummingbirds and leopards, you will give away your common sense.
+And here is one of the problems: to the degree that you believe you are deficient in some critical ingredient, and not the universe itself, not an individuated, unrepeatable experience generated by that which produced hummingbirds and leopards, you will give away your common sense.
 You will give away your intuitions, and, as we say, you will put “another head above your own”.

-So, I’m not very attracted to the guru tradition.
+So, I’m not very drawn to the guru tradition.
 Perhaps it’s my American cultural residues.
 I’ll just come out and say this.
 It’s a prejudice of mine.
 But it’s not an unexamined prejudice.
-There’s a reason why certain teaching traditions demand absolute fealty to the teacher.
-You do what he or she says, without question.
-They are regarded as infallible because they are regarded as perfected and you know you’re not that way.
+There is a reason why certain teaching traditions demand absolute fealty to the teacher.
+You do what he or she says, without question, because you regard them as perfected and infallible and because you know you’re not that way.
 But are they really?
 According to what criteria?
 Criteria that are important to you.
 But what about criteria that are not important to you?
 If you can step aside from the self at times, you’ll enter a vastness where every answer is available.
 You can check your personality against them.
 You can test yourself (or your teacher) for accuracy.

 There’s a friction between the radical acceptance of Emptiness and the demands and vagaries of your personality that will actually help you see your personality more clearly, to catch the edges of the self more clearly.